FatihKoz/DisposableBasic/README.md

 ## Release / Update Notes

+24.JUL.24

+* Added another failsafe for Notams Widget (more compatibility checks for the source provided data)
+* Improved LeaderBoard and PersonalStats Widgets (locale powered month/day names being used)
+* Updated Spanish translation

 09.JUL.24

 * Added failsafe for Notams Widget (simply logging and skipping process when data is not compatible)